dutch-erik/ha_p2000/README.md

 [![Start Config Flow](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=p2000_nl)

 Click **Add Integration to My** above, or go to **Settings → Integrations → Add integration → P2000**.
-Each sensor gets its own filter, you can add multiple sensors, e.g. one for all alerts in your municipality and one for Lifeliners only.
+Each sensor gets its own filter, so add as many as you want: one for all alerts in your municipality, another for Lifeliners only.

 To change a filter later, click **Configure** on the integration card.
 No restart needed.